Challenge Trophy Camporee location?

 There was 1 patch at the 1st CTC.

 The CTC patches are a well sought after Trading Patch.
-At the next CTC our Central Trading location in 2016 will have 90 seats and 10 tables in a rented Tent.
+At the 19th CTC our Central Trading location in 2017 had 90 seats and 10 tables in a rented Tent.

 Events: (Goal #3 & Goal #6)